Wargaming - Making The Scenery

 I use a system of 6mm MDF boards cut to either 24” x 12” or 24” x 18”.
 These are covered by proprietary “flock paper” that comes on a roll – Heki I think make it – and have a pattern of roads leaving the boards at various points in such a way that the boards can fit together in a number of ways.
 There are also plain green boards, some with a river (see the photos of the game with the Airfix bridge), and some sea/beach combinations

 The road system includes some straight sections, junctions and curves.
 The boards are reversible and a different pattern is created on the reverse.
 Whilst this reduces the ability to have contours as part of the board itself, it means that I can create millions of baseboard combinations with only 25 or 30 actual boards.
+Hills and contours are created by the new modular hill system - see "Hills" below.

 Below; later scenery boards featuring river sections.
 These are set out on the boards in the same way as the roads so that lots of variations can be achieved by just a few boards.